-The IRS uses your modified adjusted gross income (MAGI) to determine whether you qualify for Important tax benefits include deducting contributions to your individual retirement account (IRA) and making contributions to your Roth IRA.
-Many taxpayers consult a financial advisor to optimize their tax strategy for their retirement goals.
+The IRS uses your modified adjusted gross income (MAGI) to determine whether you qualify for important tax benefits include deducting contributions to your individual retirement account (IRA) and making contributions to your Roth IRA.
 Let’s take a look at your modified adjusted gross income and break down how it may impact your tax bill.

 Simply put, your MAGI is your adjusted gross income (AGI) plus tax-exempt interest income and specific deductions added back.
 The IRS uses MAGI to establish whether you qualify for certain tax benefits since it can offer a more comprehensive financial picture.